TheDaniel3131/mlec-toolkit/README.md

 **MLEC** (Make Life Easier Commands) is a comprehensive Makefile toolkit designed to streamline the creation of various web development projects.
 Instead of remembering complex npm/npx commands, simply use short make commands to scaffold your projects instantly.

-**Key Differences:**

-- **Toolkit vs Script:** A toolkit provides a complete set of organized tools and utilities (like this collection of make commands), while a script is typically a single executable file.
-This toolkit offers multiple interconnected commands working together as a cohesive development environment.

 **Author:** zephrous
 **Project:** mlec-toolkit